Julianne2025/Data-Analytics-Portfolio/README.md

 ***Business Problems***:  Lack of timely freight spend analysis.
 Weekly freight invoice had many wrong GL codes due to moving or closing facilities or missing codes.
 Data is from one consolidated invoice for one week so no trend data or budget data is available.

-- freight_analysis1.sql  |  Used SELECT and JOIN to check GL codes and get total freight by carrier and GL code
+- freight_analysis1.sql  |  Used SELECT to get total freight$ by carrier and total freight$ by GL code and JOIN to check for invalid GL codes

-- freight_analysis2.sql  |  Used SELECT to rank freight carriers and get % total freight by carrier
+- freight_analysis2.sql  |  Used SELECT to rank carriers by freight$ and freight% of total freight

 - freight_analysis3.sql  |  Created a VIEW of freight GL codes query for export to Excel or Power BI